Aug 05 2024

 What Is Microsoft Copilot?

-The main difference between the free and paid versions of Copilot is that the latter can be configured to look deep into your own environment and provide detailed, customized help.
+The main difference between the web-based version and Copilot for M365 is that the latter works within your Microsoft apps and can be configured to look deep into your own environment and provide detailed, customized assistance with data from within your own M365 tenant.

 RELATED: See the solutions and services that can help your small business.